GabeStah/dgraph-reddit/hugo/content/_index.md

 @Component({
   components: { Post }
 })
-export default class PostList extends Vue {
+export default class PostList extends Vue {}
-  @Prop() private posts!: Post;
-}
 </script>

 <style scoped lang="scss"></style>
 ```

 As mentioned before, here is where we've added the `<v-container>` element that specifies we want a grid list.
 Within that container we're using a [`v-for`](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for) loop to render a list of `Post` elements.
 Normally `v-for` would be used to render a collection of objects from data, but for testing purposes we're just using a collection of numbers.
 As with `React` and other frameworks, we must ensure we pass a unique `:key` property value when iterating through a list.

 The script is fairly simple and similar to what we saw in the `Post` component, but we're passing an object to the `@Component` directive and specifying that our `components` property contains the `Post` component.
 Now all we have to do is get our app to render the `PostList` component and we'll be in business!

 #### Handling Global Sass Variables